Boqi (Percy) Chen, Ph.D.

 email: boqi⚫chen@mail⚫mcgill⚫ca

-During my PhD, I have been a part-time research associate at Huawei Waterloo Research Center.
+During my PhD, I was a part-time research associate at Huawei Waterloo Research Center through Quantum.
 Besides I’m also an active contributor to the open-source project Sherpa that aims to build a robust and easy-to-use large language model framework.

 I also organize a bi-weekly (sometimes weekly) discussion group on graph neural networks and their applications.
 You can find the scedules here.
 If you are interested in joining, please subscribe to this calendar.
 We are also actively looking for new speakers, so if you are interested in presenting your work or any topics you are interested in, please feel free to reach out to me.